Brunette Bombshell Ana Cheri Leaves Little To The Imagination In Purple Lingerie

 Ana Cheri showcased her fabulous figure Wednesday on Instagram in a revealing lingerie set that got the attention of her fans.

 The photo was taken from a side angle that showed all of Ana’s world-famous curves.
 The lingerie Ana wore was made of purple lace, but it showed plenty of skin, leaving very little to the imagination.
-The set featured a bra with a plunging neckline, thong bikini underwear and a matching garter belt.
-The side shot gave viewers a nice look at her voluptuous chest, trim waistline and curvy hips.
+The set featured a bra with a plunging neckline, thong bikini underwear, and a matching garter belt.
+The side shot gave viewers a nice look at her voluptuous chest, trim waistline, and curvy hips.
 For extra sex appeal, the beauty wore a pair of thigh-high stockings.
 The shot was somewhat close to Ana, who stood next to a window covered with beige curtains.
 The muted light streaming in from the window created the perfect background for the model, as it made her smooth skin glow.
 Ana wore her hair down in loose curls along with a full face of makeup.

 Ana’s fans loved the snap, and within 45 minutes of going live, the post had garnered over 64,000 likes and more than 600 comments.